neoglez/BatchManager/docs/basic-use.md

 # Basic use

-At the most basic use you'll be doing three things:
+At the most basic use you'll be doing four things:

-1. Create a listener to listen to one or more events triggered by the `BatchManager`.
+1. Create a listener (or listener aggregate) to listen to one or more events triggered by the `BatchManager`.
-2. Attach the listener to the `SharedEventManager`.
+2. At the convenient time attach the listener you create on 1. to the Application event manager.
-3. Redirect to the `BatchController::startAction`
+3. Set a mark (e.g. URL parameter) and redirect to the `BatchController::startAction`.

 We are going to use an example to explain the steps: Let's generate 500 000 users.

 ## Example Generate 500 000 users and save it to a csv file.

-### Create a listener that listen to the BatchEvent::EVENT_BATCH_PROCESS event
+### Create a listener aggregate that listen to the BatchEvent::EVENT_BATCH_PROCESS and the BatchEvent::EVENT_BATCH_FINISHED events

 ```php
 namespace Application\Listener;